haskellfoundation/haskellfoundation.github.io/podcast/6/transcript.markdown

 programming.
 We've been doing this for 25+ years.
 We have a kind of significant group of people doing it.
 Functional programming now is throughout the entire degree.
-It's one of the core things that people learn, so it is actually one of the selling points when we advertise ourselves toprospective undergraduates, we say, if you want to do kind of Haskell stuff, then Nottingham is one of the places to do that.
+It's one of the core things that people learn, so it is actually one of the selling points when we advertise ourselves to prospective undergraduates, we say, if you want to do kind of Haskell stuff, then Nottingham is one of the places to do that.